HSemic/Discorso/README.md

 This app is deployed with Netlify and can be accessed here: https://discorso.netlify.app/.

 The backend is deployed on Google Cloud and its documentation can be accessed here: https://discorso-6eyj4bjopq-ew.a.run.app/api/docs/.
 The API is CORS and Auth0 configured to work only with the frontend.
-To run the app locally, intallation steps in the next section can be followed.
+To run the app locally, installation steps in the next section can be followed.

 ## Installation